tannerbohn/tannerbohn.github.io/ideas.markdown

       - evolve curves that are distinct and fast to write
     - ~~use word2vec skipgram algo to find encodings for characters and base char set off of it~~
     - nestable characters
+    - a successful char set seems to require "landmark" characters which provide visual variation that assists in learning
     - combination of edges in a possible graph (try different graphs)
     - one attempt: [evernote](https://www.evernote.com/shard/s267/nl/34201306/ef3aee2d-647f-43c8-ae59-a2badfcd72bc?title=character%20set%2Fwriting%20system%20optimization)
       - have created many related character sets
+    - ~~create an aesthetic character set which can be written without lifting pen~~
+      - ~~the set generated looks like vines when writing, but it can be hard to differentiate between characters when reading and learning~~
   - generate langauge with as much structure as possible?
   - ~~make MSE curve generation program with exponential scaling~~
   - ~~find optimal locations on field to sample soil data from in consecutive years~~